4 Reasons You Need to Consider Robotics in Your Logistics Operations

 “The purpose of the robot is not to replace employees but to make them more efficient with their time.
 Now they can focus on the things that we can’t get a robot to do.”

 2. Online shoppers have high expectations for fast, accurate orders

-Canadians have been gradually doing more shopping online over the past few years.
-And e-commerce skyrocketed during the pandemic.
-Some experts predict this is a permanent change in shoppers’ behavior.
+Canadians have been gradually doing more shopping online over the past few years and e-commerce skyrocketed during the pandemic.
+Some experts predict this is a permanent change in shoppers’ behaviour.
 Online customers expect accurate, fast orders.
 If your company falls short in accuracy and speed, you can lose out to competitors.

 Automation in logistics can improve your company’s order accuracy and speed.
 Sometimes, robots are intrinsically faster than humans.
 But even when they’re slower, they don’t get distracted or bored and make mistakes like humans do.
 AMRs deliver the right products to the right place at the right time.
 Higher accuracy means that there’s less need for rework to correct mistakes.
 Less rework means faster orders.
 Fast and accurate orders mean happier customers (and fewer returns).

 “An inefficient order-picking process can lead to high operational costs and dissatisfaction among employees and customers.”

 3. Warehouses can be unsafe environments for employees

 Warehouses pose many risks for employees.
 As well as human safety, warehouse managers also need to consider the financial costs of these risks.
 The costs of insurance and time lost due to injuries (such as repetitive strains) and accidents (such as forklift-pedestrian collisions) can be considerable.